AdobeDocs/commerce-operations.en/help/configuration/deployment/technical-details.md

 ---
 title: Technical details
-description: Read about the technical of pipeline deployment, types of configurations, and recommended workflows.
+description: Read about the technical details of pipeline deployment, types of configurations, and recommended workflows.
 ---

 # Technical details